 “This technology can greatly improve the accuracy of meal logging, educate clients on building a healthy plate, and show how mindful eating supports health goals.
 It also saves nutritionists time by providing accurate insights and tracking real changes in eating behavior — it’s exciting.”

 “Many people eat so mindlessly that they don’t realize how quickly or often they eat.
-The Sense glasses, giving real-time feedback, help build awareness and understanding of eating habits.”
+The Sense™ glasses, giving real-time feedback, help build awareness and understanding of eating habits.”

-Clients often forget to report, or simply under-report snacks, but Sense does not lie, it quietly notes every bite.
-That accuracy helps turn guesswork into genuine understanding and makes conversations about eating habits more open, honest, and productive [8, 7].
+Researchers and nutrition experts who’ve used our Sense™ smart glasses in studies all echoed the same insight: objective data changes everything.
+Users often forget to report, or simply under-report snacks, but Sense™ does not lie; it quietly notes every bite.
+That accuracy helps turn guesswork into genuine understanding, making conversations about eating habits more open, honest, and productive [8, 7].

-“The glasses are like having a mindful-eating personal assistant for every meal”.
+“The glasses are like having a mindful-eating personal assistant for every meal.”

-“These glasses can transform eating habits from tracking how people chew to accurately capturing what they eat.
-The detailed analysis will be a real benefit for Nutritional Therapists in consultations”.
+“These glasses can transform eating habits — from tracking how people chew to accurately capturing what they eat.
+The detailed analysis will be a real benefit for Nutritional Therapists in consultations.”

-The verdict from the experts was clear: Sense eyewear narrows the gap between what people eat and how they eat, bringing mindfulness, objectivity, and simplicity to modern nutrition practice [3].
+The verdict from the experts was clear: Sense™ smart glasses narrow the gap between what people eat and how they eat, bringing mindfulness, objectivity, and simplicity to modern nutrition practice [3].

 Real-World Experiences